WiktorB2004/Login_Registration-Cpp/README.md

 ## Overview
 - Start date: 19.09.2023
-- Currently under development - many changes are about to be done.
 - This is user login and register application which stores data in txt database file.

 ## Objective